Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

 We have now seen how background uncertainty can generate stochastic dominance.
 But how general is this phenomenon---does it depend on special and improbable conditions?
 In this section, we will partially answer that question by identifying a sufficient condition for $O_i$ to stochastically dominate $O_j$ under background uncertainty, that depends only on (i) a measure of the expectational superiority of $O_i$ to $O_j$ and (ii) the rate at which the tails of $\bupdf$ decay, relative to the range of possible simple payoffs from $O_i$ and $O_j$.

-To state the result, we need to introduce some new expressions.
+To state the result, we need some additional notation.
 First, we introduce a function that, for options $O_i$ and $O_j$, gives the difference between the probability that $O_i$ yields a simple payoff $\geq x$ and the probability that $O_j$ yields a simple payoff $\geq x$.

 $\cdfDiff{i}{j}$ can be understood as the difference of the CCDFs of the simple prospects of $O_i$ and $O_j$ (Fig.\@ \ref{figure-illustratingDelta}).
 We also define the positive and negative parts of $\cdfDiff{i}{j}$: